acidburn0zzz/freebsd-ports-elementary/README.md

 make install clean
 ```

-Currently io.elementary.greeter (the greeter for LightDM) is unabled to launch pantheon session^[gnome-keyring daemon crashed].
+Currently `io.elementary.greeter` (the greeter for LightDM) is unabled to launch pantheon session (`gnome-keyring` daemon crashes).
 But it is possible from a console, use [xinitrc](https://codeberg.org/olivierd/freebsd-ports-elementary/raw/branch/master/xinitrc) script.

 ## Screenshots